Sumatra: Religion

 The majority of people in Sumatra are Muslims (87.12%), while 10.69% are Christians, and less than 2.19% are Buddhists and Hindus.
-Sumatra’s diverse Muslim communities coexist with various ethnic and religious groups, reflecting the region’s broader tradition of religious tolerance and social cohesion.

 Administration

-Sumatra is one of seven geographical regions of Indonesia, which includes its adjacent smaller islands.
+Sumatra, together with its adjacent smaller islands and groups as mentioned above, forms one of seven geographical regions of Indonesia.
 Sumatra was one of the eight original provinces of Indonesia between 1945 and 1948.
-Including adjacent archipelagoes normally included with Sumatra (such as the Riau Islands, Nias and the Bangka-Belitung group), it now covers ten of Indonesia's 38 provinces, which are set out below with their areas and populations.
+Including adjacent archipelagoes normally included with Sumatra (such as the Riau Islands Province, Nias Island, the Bangka-Belitung group and other offshore islands), it now comprises ten of Indonesia's 38 provinces, which are set out below with their areas and populations.